GliaX/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 ![Fig8](../assets/instructions/fig8.png)

 <br><br>7.
 Sew the open side of the exterior belt taking care to **not** sew the side edge of the internal belt as well. **It is very important that the internal belt remains free to move.
-Please ensure this is the case after sewing both sides of the outer strap.**
+While you are sewing, periodically slide the inner strap back and forth inside the exterior strap pocket to ensure that the inner belt is free.**

 <p align="center">
   <img src="../assets/instructions/fig9.png" width="600" height="700" alt="Fig9">